codio/tutorial_nodeschool_bytewiser/annotations.md

 ##Challenge
 The argument given to you from `process.argv[2]` will be a path to a file.

-Read this file and split it by newline characters ('\n').
+Read this file and split it by newline characters (`\n`).
 You should log one Buffer per line.

 Bonus points if you never use `.toString()`.

 ##Hints
 Buffers have a [`.slice`](http://nodejs.org/api/all.html#all_buf_slice_start_end) method that can be used to grab a sub-selection as a view (no memcpy).

-Extra bonus points if you avoid using fs.readFileSync.
+Extra bonus points if you avoid using `fs.readFileSync`.

 ###Documentation
 - [buffers](http://nodejs.org/api/all.html#all_buffer) module